Tables

 To create row headers:

-- Look for the Header row toggle.
+- Look for the Header column toggle.
 Row headers are added when the toggle is slid to the right.

 - If not already on the right, click the toggle.